Hang out in hipster, artsy Mile End Montreal

 Why not treat yourself to a well-deserved pint at Canada’s best microbrewery after all that walking?
 Dieu du Ciel is indeed Montreal’s top craft brewery, having pushed the limits of beer since 1998 with audacious and inventive home brews inspired by Quebec’s folklore.

-Pick a Side on Friendly Mile End Montreal Local Wars
+Pick a Side on Friendly Mile End Montreal Local Feuds

 Every Montrealer I know has a favourite bagel shop and has unmistakably strong feelings about it.
 I personally am on Bagel Fairmount‘s team, simply for the friendly service and the fact that you are completely surrounded by ceiling-high columns of bagels when you enter the store; a lot of my friends, on the opposite, prefer Bagel St-Viateur, and you wouldn’t catch them so much as walking past Bagel Fairmount.

 Same goes for the Italian coffee Cafe Olimpico (which opened in 1970) or the sun-drenched terrace of Café Club Social filled with elderly Italians playing cards, the truth of the matter is, you’ll have to try both in order to make up your mind and join one of the opposing teams!

 Obviously, being in hipstertown also means you will be surrounded by trendy third-wave coffee shops with amazing lattes.
-Many of the cafés below are actualy part of my Montreal Coffee Round-Up!
+Many of the cafés below are actually part of my Montreal Coffee Round-Up!

 - Le Butterblume

 - Cardinal Tea Room (to clarify, this is a tea room and not a coffee shop but it’s too good not to mention)

 - Caffe In Gamba

 - Standard Café

 If you’re visiting Montreal with your loved one (and, considering Montreal is one of the most romantic cities this side of the pond, there’s a good chance you are indeed), you’ll be needing a few dim-lit, wine-abundant restaurants suggestions.
 Luckily, there are a couple in Mile End Montreal: